 Tips for producing your own material

 To facilitate your work, there are prepared Photoshop templates for things like logo, name tags, film outro.
-The templates are available for download in the Image and Media Bank, where you can also download video clips for your work as well as the University’s presentation video.
+The templates are available for download in the Image and Media Bank, where you can also download the University’s presentation video.

 - Go to the Image and Media Bank to download clips and templates for film production